When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • study of neoplasms;

-• removal of benign tumors;
+• removal of tumors benign in nature;

-• administration of drugs;
+• administration of medications;

-• the need to remove a foreign object;
+• need for removal foreign object;

 • bacteriological examination of the mucous membrane.